Emma Heming Willis: Personal life

 On March 21, 2009, Heming married actor Bruce Willis in the Turks and Caicos Islands.
 The ceremony was not legally binding, and the couple were married again in a civil ceremony in Beverly Hills, six days later.
 The couple have two daughters, and Heming is also a stepmother to Willis' three elder daughters from his first marriage to Demi Moore.
 In August 2025, Heming revealed that she and Willis were now living in separate homes.
-However, Heming also claimed that the decision to live separate from Willis had family consensus and was due to Willis' declining health, with Willis' new, separate one story home being better suited to accommodate his progressing frontotemporal dementia.
+Heming explained that the decision to live separate from Willis was arrived through family consensus, and on account of Willis' declining health, with Willis' new, separate one story home being better suited to accommodate his progressing frontotemporal dementia.